Many AI Analysts, One Dataset: Navigating the Agentic Data Science Multiverse: Experimental Design

 \paragraph{Agentic data science} In parallel, foundation models and AI agents are shifting data analysis from one-shot code generation toward iterative, tool-using workflows that plan, execute code, inspect intermediate results, and revise \citep{yao2023react, schick2023toolformer, anthropic2025claudeopus45, openai2025gpt5systemcard}.
 Such agents have been deployed across scientific domains \citep{jumper2021highly, bran2023chemcrow, yamada2025ai, gottweis2025towards}.
 This iterative, feedback-driven workflow raises a subtle concern: adaptive data analysis theory shows that repeated analyst interaction with a dataset can induce overfitting even when no single step appears methodologically unsound \citep{dwork2015generalization, dwork2015reusable}.
 As such agents proliferate, benchmarks increasingly evaluate their long-horizon performance in realistic data-science and software-engineering environments \citep{lai2024ds1000, jing2024dsbench, zhang2025datascibench, gu2024blade, huang2024code, kwa2025measuring, yang2024swe, jimenez2023swe}.
 Such evaluations face inherent difficulties: LLM-as-judge methods scale but carry known biases \citep{zhang2024benchmarking, wang2024large}, and broader reliability concerns (sycophancy, hallucination, prompt sensitivity) persist \citep{perez2023discovering, lin2022truthfulqa, min2023factscore, sclar2023quantifying}.

 \paragraph{Positioning} Our work sits at the intersection of metascience on analytic variability and the emerging literature on agentic LLM systems.
 Where many-analyst and multiverse studies quantify dispersion among human analysts \citep{silberzahn2018many, breznau2022observing, steegen2016increasing, simonsohn2020specification}, we treat persona-conditioned LLM agents as a scalable, controllable analogue of analyst heterogeneity and measure the resulting multiverse in hypothesis-testing tasks.
 We build on computational reproducibility and provenance traditions \citep{sandve2013ten, gotz2024multiverse, nosek2018preregistration, belhajjame2013prov, chirigati2016reprozip, halchenko2021datalad} by recording end-to-end audit trails (code, logs, intermediate outputs) and pairing analyst agents with AI auditors.
-Relative to closely related multiverse-inspired agent evaluations (e.g., BLADE \citep{gu2024blade}), our focus is on quantifying dispersion in effect sizes and conclusions as a function of persona-level analytic preferences and base model choice. {Related work in survey methodology uses persona-prompted LLMs to generate synthetic public opinions, finding that demographic prompts systematically shift response distributions \citep{ma2025algorithmic, ma2024potential}---an effect analogous to the persona-induced analytic variability we document.}
+Relative to closely related multiverse-inspired agent evaluations (e.g., BLADE \citep{gu2024blade}), our focus is on quantifying dispersion in effect sizes and conclusions as a function of persona-level analytic preferences and base model choice.
+Related work in survey methodology uses persona-prompted LLMs to generate synthetic public opinions, finding that demographic prompts systematically shift response distributions \citep{ma2025algorithmic, ma2024potential}---an effect analogous to the persona-induced analytic variability we document.
+Analogous concerns arise in LLM-based annotation, where prompt and model selection can systematically bias statistical conclusions drawn from labeled data \citep{llmhacking2025}; while that work focuses on the data labeling stage, we examine the full analytical pipeline from raw data to inferential conclusions.
+Recent work on LLM sycophancy demonstrates that models can inappropriately tailor analytical conclusions to align with perceived researcher preferences \citep{asher2024sycophancy}; while thematically related, our primary objective is to study the analytical multiverse phenomenon itself: how AI analysts with different methodological perspectives (based on models, personas, etc.) produce systematically different yet defensible conclusions when analyzing identical data.